 ||||

-Efficiency is the enemy of life, thought, and culture.
-Human language, brains, ecosystems, and culture are all intentionally “inefficient” to survive, adapt, and generate meaning.
-Machine optimization works against this; it makes systems more “efficient” but less alive.
-Preserving inefficiency preserves what makes humans and culture "generative."
+Efficiency is the enemy of life, thought, and meaning.
+Human brains, languages, cultures, and ecosystems are all intentionally “inefficient” in order to survive, adapt, and generate meaning.
+Machine optimization works against this; it makes systems more “efficient” precisely by making them less "alive."
+Preserving inefficiency within a system preserves what makes humans, cultures and even language models "generative."
+As humans increasingly interact with systems designed for efficiency where they formerly interacted with humanity itself, understanding how efficient systems are at odds with that which gives life meaning becomes increasingly important.

-Language is not code to be optimized.
-Language is a record of the survival ideas through variation.
-Every word that persists in a living language carries embedded inefficiencies: synonyms that should collapse but don't, irregular verbs that resist standardization, metaphors that contradict literal meaning, homonyms that create ambiguity.
-These "errors" are not failures of transmission but evidence that human systems tolerate and thrive on redundancy because redundancy preserves options, preserves intents, and preserves meanings.
+Every word that persists in a living language carries embedded inefficiencies: synonyms that should collapse but persist as subtle variation, irregular verbs that resist standardization, metaphors that contradict literal meaning, homonyms that create ambiguity.
+These "errors" are evidence that human systems tolerate and thrive on redundancy because redundancy retains options and preserves encoded intents and meanings.
+Human language thrives in its capacity to create meaing when it is treated as an artifact of lived experience, not as code to be optimized or data to be broken into component parts and reassembled through statistical association.

 Language also preserves what might be called "dead metaphors."
 These are expressions whose original sensory or spatial meaning has been forgotten but whose structure remains.
 We "grasp" an idea, "follow" an argument, "get to the bottom" of a problem.
-These are inefficient descriptors of cognitive acts.
-A rational system would replace them with direct terms.
-But the metaphors encode something no direct term captures: the evolutionary path by which abstract thought was constructed from embodied experience.
-To strip away the metaphor is to sever the bridge between sensory and symbolic cognition, treating abstract language as if it emerged fully formed rather than through the sustained mapping of concrete domains onto novel problems.
+These are inefficient descriptors of cognitive action.
+A rational system would replace them with more efficient use of communication.
+And doing so would erase the evolutionary path by which abstract thought was constructed from embodied experience.
+Stripping away the metaphor would destroy the bridge between sensory and symbolic cognition, treating abstract language as if it emerged fully formed rather than through the sustained mapping of concrete domains onto novel problems.

 Any system optimized for a single metric will eventually destroy the conditions for its own survival.
 This is not metaphorical; it is a mathematical property of constrained optimization.

-It's the same in financial markets.
-A market optimized for liquidity and transaction speed produces high-frequency trading, where algorithms exploit microsecond arbitrage opportunities.
+Optimization of financial markets for liquidity and transaction speed produces high-frequency trading, where algorithms exploit microsecond arbitrage opportunities.
 Price discovery, allocation of capital, functionality is optimized.
 Very efficient.
 Seemingly optimal.
-But this optimization in efficiency comes with the correlated risks of market-wide cascades, flash crashes, systemic vulnerability to algorithmic herding.
-The system becomes internally coherent and externally brittle.
-It fails catastrophically not because it is inefficient but because it is too efficient at converting information into synchronized action.
+These efficiciencies are certainly optimal for those who control, have access to and fully understanding the mechanisms by which the system is optimized for efficiency!
+But this optimization in efficiency comes with the correlated risk of repeat cycles of market-wide cascades, flash crashes, systemic vulnerability to algorithmic herding.
+The system becomes internally coherent but externally brittle and in a sense hostile to life.
+Access to the resources necessary to maintain human life are increasingly predicated on access to and distribution of profit returned by financial markets.
+When efficient systems at work within those markets crash, employers cut payrolls.
+People suffer.
+People die.
+Markets fail catastrophically not because they are inefficient but because they are too efficient at converting information into synchronized action without consideration of related downstream effects.
+Being overly concerned with these possible negative consequences is itself inefficient to a system optimized for action and deftness.

-Biological systems preserve inefficiency through redundancy.
+Biological systems, like living languages, preserve inefficiency through redundancy.
 The human body maintains backup systems for nearly every critical function: two lungs, two kidneys, two eyes, overlapping immune pathways.
 Individually, these redundancies waste energy and resources.
 Systemically, they preserve function across a wide range of damage scenarios.
-An optimized body would have precisely one lung, one kidney, optimized to perfection.
+An optimized body could have one lung, one kidney, optimized to perfection.
 Such a body would be slightly more efficient in normal conditions and catastrophically fragile under perturbation.

 Networks preserve inefficiency through modularity and loose coupling.
 A fully optimized communication network would route every message along the shortest path, with minimal buffering and zero redundant pathways.
 Such a network maximizes throughput in normal conditions and collapses entirely when any node fails or any link saturates.
 Real communication networks maintain redundancy: multiple pathways between nodes, buffering, temporary storage of information, modular sub-networks that can function independently.
 This redundancy appears as latency and wasted capacity.
 It is actually the infrastructure of survivability.